MicrosoftDocs/sql-docs/docs/advanced-analytics/r/r-package-management-for-sql-server-r-services.md

 manager: "jhubbard"
 ---
 # R Package - Management for SQL Server R Services
-To make it easier to manage R packages that are running on an instance of SQL Server, the **RevoScaleR** package now includes functions to support installation and management of R packages.

-This new functionality supports several scenarios:
+This topic describes the package management functions that you can use to manage R packages that are running on an instance of SQL Server.

+The **RevoScaleR** package now includes functions to support easier installation and management of R packages.
+These new functions, combined with database roles for package management, supports these scenarios:

-- The data scientist can install a needed R packages on SQL Server without having administrative access to the SQL Server computer.
-The packages are installed on a per database basis.
+- The data scientist can install needed R packages on SQL Server without having administrative access to the SQL Server computer.
+- The packages are installed on a per database basis, and when the database is moved, the packages move with it.
-- It is easy to share packages with others.
-Just establish a local package repository and have each data scientist install the packages to the individual databases.
+- It is easier to share packages with others.
+If you set up a local package repository, each data scientist can use the respository to install packages to his or her own database.
-- The database administrator does not need to learn how to run R commands, or understand package dependencies.
-The DBA uses database roles to control which SQL Server users are permitted to install, uninstall, or use packages.
+- The database administrator does not need to learn how to run R commands, and doesn't need to track complex package dependencies.
+- The DBA can use familiar database roles to control which SQL Server users are permitted to install, uninstall, or use packages.

-**How It Works**
+### How Package Management Works

-* The database administrator is responsible for setting up roles and adding users to the roles, to control who has permission to add or remove R packages from the SQL Server environment.
+The database administrator is responsible for setting up roles and adding users to the roles, to control who has permission to add or remove R packages from the SQL Server environment.

-* If you have permission to install packages, you run one of the package management functions from your R code and specify the compute context where packages are to be added or removed.
+If you have permission to install packages, you run one of the package management functions from your R code and specify the compute context where packages are to be added or removed.
 The compute context can be your local computer or a database on the SQL Server instance.
-* If the call to install packages is run on SQL Server, your credentials determine whether the operation can be completed on the server.
-- The package installation functions check for dependencies and ensure that any related packages can be installed to SQL Server, just like R package installation in the local compute context.
-- The function that uninstalls packages also computes dependencies and ensures that packages that are no longer used by other packages on SQL Server are removed, to free up resources.
+If the call to install packages is run on SQL Server, your credentials determine whether the operation can be completed on the server.
+The package installation functions check for dependencies and ensure that any related packages can be installed to SQL Server, just like R package installation in the local compute context.
+The function that uninstalls packages also computes dependencies and ensures that packages that are no longer used by other packages on SQL Server are removed, to free up resources.

-- Each data scientist can install private packages that are not visible to others, giving them an isolated sandbox to work with their own R packages.
--  Because packages can be scoped to a database and each user gets an isolated packages sandbox in each database, it is easier to install use different versions of the same R package.
+Each data scientist can install private packages that are not visible to others, creating a private sandbox for R packages.
+Because packages can be scoped to a database and each user gets an isolated package sandbox in each database, it is easier to install different versions of the same R package.

+If you migrate your working database to a new server, you can use the package synchronization function to read a list of all your packages and install them in a database on the new server.

-### Supported versions
+### Supported Versions

-**SQL Server 2016**
+- The R functions for package management are provided beginning with Microsoft R Server 9.0.1.
+- These packages are included by default in SQL Server vNext.

-To get the new package maagement features, you must upgrade the instance of R that is associated with the instance of SQL Server.
-Doing so installs the latest version of Microsoft R and also switches the instance to use the  Modern Lifecycle Policy.
-For more information, see [Use SqlBindR.exe to Upgrade an Instance of R Services](https://docs.microsoft.com/sql/advanced-analytics/r-services/use-sqlbindr-exe-to-upgrade-an-instance-of-r-services).
+- You can add the packages to an instance of SQL Server 2016 if you upgrade the instance to use at least Microsoft R 9.0.1.
+For more information, see [Using SqlBindR.exe to Upgrade R](../r-services/use-sqlbindr-exe-to-upgrade-an-instance-of-r-services.md).

-**SQl Server vNext**

-The package management feature is included with this release.

 ## Database roles and database scoping